RadioShuttle/NVProperty/README.md

 ## TODOs
 - Add ESP32 efuse (OTP) memory writes

+## License and contributions

+The software is provided under the Apache 2.0 license.
+Contributions to this project are accepted under the same license.

 ##  Credits
 This driver has initially been written by the RadioShuttle engineers (www.radioshuttle.de).
 Many thanks to everyone who helped bringing this project forward.